shossain/smolagents/README.md

 ✨ **Simplicity**: the logic for agents fits in ~thousand lines of code (see [agents.py](https://github.com/huggingface/smolagents/blob/main/src/smolagents/agents.py)).
 We kept abstractions to their minimal shape above raw code!

-🧑‍💻 **First-class support for Code Agents**, i.e. agents that write their actions in code (as opposed to "agents being used to write code").
+🧑‍💻 **First-class support for Code Agents**.
+Our [`CodeAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.CodeAgent) writes its actions in code (as opposed to "agents being used to write code").
 To make it secure, we support executing in sandboxed environments via [E2B](https://e2b.dev/).
- - On top of this [`CodeAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.CodeAgent) class, we still support the standard [`ToolCallingAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.ToolCallingAgent) that writes actions as JSON/text blobs.

 🤗 **Hub integrations**: you can share and load Gradio Spaces as tools to/from the Hub, and more is to come!